coreybutler/shortbus/README.md

 The second `task.add()` only supplies the required function.
 The function is assumed to be synchronous.

 The final `task.add()` only supplied the required function.
-However, it also uses the `next` attribute.
+However, it also uses the `next` argument.
 The `setTimeout` function is a contrived example of an async function that may take some more time to execute.
 By using the `next` argument, the method will not be considered "finished" until `next()` is called.

 **Displaying tasks:**